YuriyNasretdinov/chukcha/README.md

 # TODOs:

 1. Limit for the maximum message size is 1 MiB, otherwise we can no longer serve results from disk because we read from disk in 1 MiB chunks.
-2. Write a more fine-grained test for on-disk format.
-3. Handle situations when we run out of disk space or the number of inodes.
+2. Handle situations when we run out of disk space or the number of inodes.
-4. Write more tests and consider refactoring the main package to be testable inside a normal framework.
-Compute code coverage and run tests with a race detector.
+3. Compute code coverage.